1205.01(d)(ii) Refusal Under §2(b): Swiss Flag or Swiss Coat of Arms

 Trademark Act §2(b) prohibits registration on the Principal Register or Supplemental Register of a mark that consists of or comprises the flag or coat of arms of a foreign nation.
 15 U.S.C. §1052(b); see TMEP §§1204-1204.05.
 In determining whether a mark must be refused under §2(b), the relevant question is whether consumers will perceive matter in the mark as a flag or coat of arms.
-See TMEP §1204.01(a).
+See In re Family Emergency Room LLC, 121 USPQ2d 1886, 1888 (TTAB 2017); TMEP §1204.01(a).

 Whether particular matter is a simulation of a flag or coat of arms is determined by a visual comparison of the matter and the actual flag or coat or arms.
-See In re Waltham Watch Co., 179 USPQ at 60; TMEP §1204.
-The focus of the analysis is on the relevant purchasers’ general recollection of the flag or coat of arms, “without a careful analysis and side-by-side comparison.”
+See In re Waltham Watch Co., 179 USPQ 59, 60 (TTAB 1973); TMEP §1204.
+The focus of the analysis is on the relevant purchasers’ general recollection of the flag or coat of arms, "without a careful analysis and side-by-side comparison."
 In re Advance Indus.
-Sec., Inc., 194 USPQ 344, 346 (TTAB 1977).
+Sec., Inc., 194 USPQ at 346.
 See TMEP §1204.01(a) for examples of flag simulations.

 The examining attorney should consider the following factors when determining whether matter in a mark will be perceived as the Swiss coat of arms or Swiss flag: